-There’s nothing better than climbing into a warm bed in the wintertime.
-During the cold weather, many people choose to use electric blankets to stay cozy throughout the night and reduce energy costs.
+There’s nothing better than climbing into a warm bed on a frigid Kansas winter night.
+During the cold weather, many people choose to use electric blankets to stay cozy while reducing energy costs.
 But, do you know if electric blankets are safe to use?
 They typically are, but you should remember these dos and don’ts before and during use to reduce the risk of problems.

 What is an Electric Blanket?